 Once you find your niche, you can begin to expand by offering variation, which I’ll explain next.

-Now that you’ve chosen a niche and narrowed down the products you’ll make, you can start to expand by offering variation.
+Now that you’ve chosen a niche and narrowed down the products you’ll make, you can start to expand what you sell at craft shows by offering variation.

 Go back to the different ways sub categories are broken down and see what types of options you can offer based on them.